 England's One True Ultimate Roller Coaster?

-1 & 1/2 Miles to Go!!Built before the likes of Oblivion, Nemesis and the Pepsi Max Big One, it could be argued that The Ultimate is the original UK record breaking roller coaster.
+The Ultimate at Lightwater Valley is somewhat of a unique ride.
+Nestled into a small to medium sized park on the outskirts of Ripon in Yorkshire, it is somewhat of a hidden gem.
+Quite simply there is nothing quite like it anywhere else.Built before the likes of Oblivion, Nemesis and the Pepsi Max Big One, it could be argued that The Ultimate is the original UK record breaking roller coaster.
 For nearly 10 years, The Ultimate held the world record for the longest roller coaster.
 It may have since lost this record, mainly because all the other coasters longer than it are more than three times the height but it is still Europe's longest coaster at 1.5 miles long.

 The Ultimate was built for a relatively cheap considering its world record and is rather surprising that despite proving you do not necessarily need height to break the longest coaster record, it is surprising over 25 years later, no other coasters have tried to take The Ultimate at its own game.